-In the first post of this 2 part series on how to transcribe an interview for dissertation, I gave you on overview of the transcription process, 3 ways to transcribe your interviews and made a few remarks on accuracy of the transcripts and audio quality.
+In the first post (read!) of this 2 part series on how to transcribe an interview for dissertation, I gave you on overview of the transcription process, equipment you’ll need, 3 ways to transcribe your interviews and made a few remarks on accuracy of the transcripts and audio quality.
 In this second and final post in this series on how to transcribe academic interviews for dissertation I get into the minutia of transcription.
 How do you transcribe?
 What are the different ways you can transcribe your thesis interviews (with examples)?

 How do you transcribe interviews for dissertation?

 How do you transcribe, what do you do when you are transcribing?
 Things you need to think about as you transcribe are first the names of respondents.
 It is useful to just use a standard format for entering the names.
 I suggested some of them here.

 You can put the person’s actual name and perhaps the initials letter of their surnames.
 So for Mary Clark, you can write Mary C on your transcript.
 Learn to be consistent, every time Mary talks you have the same letters in front of those speech.
 You can also identify the interviewee simply as “Interviewee” or “Respondent” or even “Resp”.
 Again be consistent.